¿Quién será?: Charts

+Certifications

+Bobby Rydell version

+In 1960, Bobby Rydell recorded the first of two hit versions of the song, reaching number 14 on the Billboard charts and number 12 in Canada.
+A disco re-recording in 1976 reached number 27 on the Adult Contemporary chart.

+Charts

-Shaft cover version
+Shaft version

-British electronica band Shaft recorded "Sway", retitled as "(Mucho Mambo) Sway", and released it on 23 August 1999 as their debut single.
+British electronic music duo Shaft recorded "Sway", retitled as "(Mucho Mambo) Sway", and released it on 23 August 1999 as their debut single.
 This version is based on Rosemary Clooney's 1960 version, but following a dispute with the copyright holders of her recording, Shaft recorded new vocals with session singer Donna Canale.
 The single peaked at No. 2 on the UK Singles Chart, topped the New Zealand Singles Chart, and reached the top 10 in Denmark, Ireland, Norway, Sweden, and on the Canadian Singles Chart.
-The single was later included on Shaft's 2001, album Pick Up on This.
+The single was later included on Shaft's 2001 album Pick Up on This.

 Background

 "(Mucho Mambo) Sway" first gained attention after being featured in a television advertisement for London radio station Kiss FM.
 This recording was an updated version of Rosemary Clooney's 1960 version, featuring her vocals.
 The cover was set to be released, and many copies had already been mailed out, but the copyright holders of Clooney's version enacted a moratorium on the single to prohibit commercial usage.
 As a result, it was pulled from radio and television, and production of the single ceased, causing the original recording of "(Mucho Mambo) Sway" to become exponentially more valuable.
 Following the ban, Shaft recruited Donna Canale to sing the vocals on a new version of the song.
-This time, they were allowed to market the single, and two days after production was finished, it went sent to record shops.
+This time, they were allowed to market the single, and two days after production was finished, it was sent to record shops.

+Critical reception

+Music Week called it a "swinging latin scorcher" and compared it to Lou Bega's "Mambo No. 5" which was released in the UK the week prior.